INF554Fall17/a7-hhh/ASSIGNMENT.md

 __GIT good practice__

 To demonstrate good practice of GIT, do **not** commit your files to GIT after you are done with the whole presentation.
 Commit in a small chunk of work.
-For example, start with an outline and then commit, work on a few slides and then commit, make some changes and then commit.
+For example, start with an outline and then commit, work on a few slides and then commit, make some changes and then commit, etc.

 ## Rubric